AdobeDocs/commerce-events/src/pages/events/module-development.md

 ---
 title: Commerce module development
-description:
+description: Learn what you need to do to enable your modules for Adobe I/O Events.
 ---

 # Commerce module development

-This topic
+This topic describes how to enable your custom modules for Adobe I/O Events.
+You can also manually register observer events using the [`events:subscribe` command](./commands.md#subscribe-to-a-commerce-event).

 ## Register events

-You can register events in two ways:
+You can register events

 ### io_events.xml